einar-hjortdal/sessions/jwt_store.md

 // Edit sessions and then save the changes

-// According to RFC7519, it is recommended to store the user ID in the field 'sub'.
+// According to RFC7519, it is recommended to store the user ID in the field `sub`.
-// All the other RFC7519 are managed by the store. session.values['sub'] = '453636'
+// All the other RFC7519 are managed by the store.
+Some can be set in the JsonWebTokenStoreOptions.
+// Note: the `sub` field is not required and sessions can still hold data for unauthenticated users. session.values['sub'] = '453636'

 // Any other field is up to you: